 CONCLUSIONS: TENS is a simple, effective and safe short-term (3 months) treatment for the management of vestibulodynia.

 Comments on study

 A TENS machine is a well established, safe means of alleviating chronic pain.
-Many systems are available to buy over-the-counter and are they are commonly used for back pain.
+Many systems are available to buy over the counter and are they are commonly used for back pain.
 The system usually involves a series of pads that are attached by wires to a machine which provides a source of electrical stimulation.
 The exact mechanism of how the TENS machine works is not known.
 In the skin there are many different types of nerve fibres which are used for specific functions.
-Motor nerves come from the central nervous system (brain and spinal cord) and have an action to perform e.g. contracting muscles.
-Whereas sensory nerves reports information to the brain such as sensations, sight, smell etc. In the skin there are several different types of nerves - C fibre activation sends the sensation of pain to the brain whereas A fibre activation send the sensation of touch, pressure our temperature.
-Electrical stimulation from a TENS machine at a certain setting would activate the A fibres and for reasons unclear would inactivate the C fibres giving pain relief.
-This electrical stimulation might simply ‘switch off' the nerve fibres.
-(See below for the details of the machine)
+Motor nerves come from the central nervous system (brain and spinal cord) and have an action to perform, e.g. contracting muscles, whereas sensory nerves report information to the brain such as sensations, sight, smell etc. In the skin there are several different types of nerves – C fibre activation sends the sensation of pain to the brain whereas A fibre activation sends the sensation of touch, pressure, our temperature etc. Electrical stimulation from a TENS machine at a certain setting would activate the A fibres and for reasons not clear would inactivate the C fibres giving pain relief.
+This electrical stimulation might simply ‘switch off’ the nerve fibres.
+(See below for the details of the machine.)

 Outcome of study

 The researchers measured the outcomes of their study using patient filled questionnaires.
 These give a scoring system to compare before and after.
 There was a significant benefit from the treatment compared to the placebo arm.
 Patients who had the treatment noticed better sexual functioning and reduced pain levels.
 One limitation of the study was that patients were only followed up for 3 months.